manlito/overresponse-docs/index.md

 			Object
 		</td>
 		<td>
 			Each element must be named as the corresponding handler.
-For instance, the following code displays an alert box when the user answers the first question a survey:
+For instance, the following code displays an alert box when the user answers the first question of a survey:

 			<pre><code>
 var ORSettings = {